 4. Use the best SAT prep materials

 There are lots of study materials out there.
 Not all are created equal; in fact some will hurt your score by providing you with questions that aren’t representative of the actual test.
-Take a look at some of the best resources for practice material below:
+Take a look at some of the best study resources below or check out this comprehensive review of the best SAT prep courses.

 - Best SAT books